Arranged overdrafts can be ideal if you need to borrow a little extra money to tide you over every now and then.

 If you don’t have an arranged overdraft

 If your account is empty, we’ll reject payments unless they’re payments as described above.
-We’ll charge you 39% EAR (variable) if you go overdrawn, and we’ll cap these charges at £15.50 per month, so you’ll never pay more than that.
+We’ll send you a notification and you'll have until at least midnight that day to add some money.

 Check if you're eligible for an overdraft